JakeLi2001/heart-disease-classification/README.md

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to me at LiJake2001@gmail.com

 ## Authors